Copy Trading: The Ultimate Guide

 - How long they’ve been trading and whether their profit rises consistently

 These factors will give you a good idea of your risk exposure in case you decide to copy them.
-When you find successful traders on copy trading platforms, choose the Follow option.
+When you find successful traders, choose the Follow option.

 Interpreting Trading Signals

-To learn how to copy trade, you must understand how to interpret the trading signals that providers send.
+You must also learn and understand how to interpret the trading signals that providers send.
 You’ll receive these signals from traders you follow.

 Trading signals will look like this: